 Cell phones/electronic devices are not permitted during class time without the expressed permission of school faculty for the purpose of an educational activity.
 In order to ensure the school's cell phone policy is being followed, students will not be permitted to use their phones or other electronic devices in the hallway or other school areas during class time.
 Cell phones, earbuds, and other electronic devices must be turned off and out of sight during the school day.
 The exception is that students are able to use their cell phones in the cafeteria during lunch.
 If there is a violation of the policy the following action will occur:

 - 1st Offense Cell phone/electronic device will be confiscated by the staff member.
-The student will receive the phone at the end of the class period. - 2nd offense Cell phone/electronic device will be confiscated by the staff member and turned into the office.
-The student will be able to pick the phone up at the end of the day. - 3rd offense Cell phone/electronic device will be confiscated by the staff member and turned into the office.
-The phone must be picked up in the main office by a parent/guardian between the hours 7:30 AM and 3:30 PM.
+The student will receive the phone at the end of the class period. - 2nd Offense Cell phone/electronic device will be confiscated by the staff member and turned into the office.
+The student will be able to pick the phone up at the end of the day. - 3rd Offense Cell phone/electronic device will be confiscated by the staff member and turned into the office.
+The phone must be picked up in the main office by a parent/guardian between the hours 7:30 AM and 3:30 PM. - 4th+ Offense: Will result in disciplinary action up to and including Out of School Suspension.